-apply, extra precautions are necessary during the holidays to prevent food borne illness.
-To make sure everyone can enjoy the holiday season, be sure to keep food safe and avoid illness by following the basic food safety steps:
+Throughout the holiday season, many people enjoy celebrating by entertaining friends and family, throwing parties, and preparing feasts.
+From the buffet table to the office party, food becomes a focus of celebrations.
+To make sure everyone can enjoy the holiday season, be sure to keep food safe and avoid illness by following the basic food safety steps: Clean, Separate, Cook, Chill.

-Clean: Wash hands and food-contact (cutting boards) surfaces often.
+Wash hands and food-contact surfaces (such as cutting boards) often.
 Bacteria can spread throughout the kitchen and get onto cutting boards, knives, sponges, and counter tops.

-Separate: Don't cross-contaminate--don't let bacteria spread from one food product to another.
+Don't cross-contaminate: Don't let bacteria spread from one food product to another.
 This is especially true for raw meat, poultry and seafood.
 Keep these foods and their juices away from ready-to-eat foods.

-Chill: Refrigerate promptly.
-Refrigerating foods quickly keeps most harmful bacteria from growing and multiplying.
+Refrigerate promptly.
+Refrigerating foods keeps harmful bacteria from growing and multiplying.
 Refrigerators should be set at 40° Fahrenheit and the freezer at 0° Fahrenheit, and the accuracy of the settings should be checked occasionally with a thermometer.

 Avoid Foodborne Illness

-During the holidays or anytime, refrain from eating certain foods like raw oysters; steak tartare; rare or medium hamburger; soft-boiled eggs; and egg drinks, mousse or bread pudding, unless made with pasteurized eggs or an egg substitute.
-All of these can harbor bacteria that cause food poisoning.
-It is particularly important that young children, the elderly, pregnant women and those who are ill or whose immune systems are compromised not eat raw or undercooked animal products or raw oysters.
+During the holidays, try to avoid foods such as raw oysters; steak tartare; rare or medium hamburger; soft-boiled eggs; and egg drinks, mousse or bread pudding, unless made with pasteurized eggs or an egg substitute.
+All of these can grow germs that cause food poisoning.
+It is very important that those at highest risk (young children, the elderly, pregnant women, and those who are ill) not eat raw or undercooked meat or raw oysters.

 Remember, most food poisonings are preventable.
 Follow two very important rules:

-Most bacteria get into food through careless handling.
+Most germs get into food through careless handling.
 Be sure to follow these simple steps:

 Many traditional meats, including turkey and other poultry, often harbor salmonella organisms.
 To avoid foodborne illness, proper thawing and cooking are essential.
 (See also Turkey Tips.)